The Emerging Parks And Recreation Industry Trends In 2022 (and beyond)

 Parks act as places for people to connect and work together in a collective environment.
 Parks are one of the quickest and most valuable ways to build a sense of community among people.
 Parks motivate people from diverse backgrounds to work together to achieve a shared vision, thus mobilizing positive community participation.

 Today, parks and recreation leaders are focused on creating a level playing field that makes it easy for everyone to get involved with the community.
 It is expected that most of the agencies will be working to ensure inclusiveness by way of equitable access.
+One step in this direction will be taken by the creation of multilingual websites for recreational spaces that make them more accessible to people.
 Most recently, the City Parks Alliance held a two-week virtual “Summer Series” discussion in Philadelphia, with some of the critical areas of attention being ensuring racial justice and equity, creating resilient communities and building an inclusive workforce.

 (Penn Park in West Philadelphia, Source: City Parks Alliance)

 Municipal agencies and their planning departments routinely engage people from their communities to provide input in the design and planning of parks and open spaces.
 These measures make people feel better connected to their communities.
 For instance, Pennsylvania municipalities highly invested in park areas and recreation programs while creating opportunities for citizens’ well-being, improving the local economy, conserving the natural environment, and strengthening the community.
+Today, with nearly 68% of people deciding to move based on pet-friendly policies, people and communities also have an increasing influence on the functioning of dog parks around their recreational spaces.
+This growing public participation is productive and rewarding and helps create and maintain thriving urban open spaces.
 It is productive and rewarding and helps create and maintain a thriving urban open space.
-In 2021 and beyond, parks and recreation centers are expected to play a more significant role in supporting mental health and well-being.
+In 2022 and beyond, parks and recreation centers are expected to play a more significant role in supporting mental health and well-being.

 3. Tech In Parks And Recreation